apache/airflow/docs/apache-airflow/kubernetes.rst

 Helm Chart for Kubernetes
 =========================

 We maintain :doc:`official Helm chart <helm-chart:index>` for Airflow that helps you define, install, and upgrade deployment.
+The Helm Chart uses :doc:`official Docker image and Dockerfile <docker-stack:index>` that is also maintained and released by the community.

 Kubernetes Executor
 ^^^^^^^^^^^^^^^^^^^